zhoulab/assignment-1/README.md

 # p53-chip-seq-anno

-Generate anno parsing results table and figures for P53 project
+Analysis of `.anno` files for P53 project

-run script: `python P53_ChIPSeq_Anno.py`
+## Quickstart

+This script has multiple processes that can each be run by it's own shell script:

+1. `bash run_anno_count`
+2. `bash run_remove_repeats`

 ## About

-The purpose of this script is identify patterns in annotation distribution (%) from the data source.
+The purpose of this project is to identify patterns in annotation distribution (%) from the data source.

 ## Data Source

-.anno (tab-delimited text) files from Homer annotation output of P53 ChIP-seq; .bed format files
+`.anno` (tab-delimited text) files from Homer annotation output of P53 ChIP-seq; `.bed` format files

 ## Requirements